 This depends on each company's policy about waiting periods.
 If you switch companies, your new pet insurer will typically institute a waiting period like they would for any new customer.
 If you're adjusting your policy with the same insurer, a new waiting period may not be required because the company knows your pet's medical history.
 Since companies handle waiting periods differently, you'll need to check with your provider to be sure.

 Can I buy pet insurance with no waiting period?

-A routine care or wellness pet insurance plan is usually effective the next day.
+Most pet insurance plans don't offer immediate coverage for accidents, injuries, or routine care.
+However, a routine care or wellness pet insurance plan is usually effective the next day.
 If you choose to add an optional routine care rider to your existing pet insurance policy, some providers allow it to become available the next day as well.
-Most comprehensive and accident-only insurance plans require a waiting period before coverage takes effect.
+Depending on what state you're in, comprehensive and accident-only insurance plans can require a waiting period before coverage takes effect.